 Sorry: very Doctor Who-intensive post ahead.
 Sorry for those who don’t watch this show – or rather I feel sorry for you.

 If it’s not obvious from my tweets these last few months, I’m pretty much a huge Doctor Who fan right now.
-The current season turned me from a casual “download it when I have the time, Billie Piper has nice tits doesn’t she” watcher to a “holy shit when is the next episode coming out goddammit” Who-head.
+The current season turned me from a casual “download it when I have the time” watcher to a “holy shit when is the next episode coming out goddammit” Who-head.
 Wait, is there even such a term as Who-head?
 Anyway, yeah.
 Doctor Who rocks.
 Also, the fact that the girl playing Amy Pond, Karen Gillan, is arguably one of the cutest women on TV right now, helps.

 Disturbing obsessions with The Doctor’s cute companion aside, I found Doctor Who season five to be an insanely addictive show.
 It’s got all sorts of weird timey-wimey stuff mixed with just the right amount of camp to appeal to anyone with a passing interest in time travel stories.
 The 11th Doctor, Matt Smith, is just way too much fun to watch, filled to the brim with manic energy.
 From the way he was jumping everywhere, talking too fast in technobabble, and trying to scare his enemies into submission with “IM THE DOCTOR!” as he waved his sonic screwdriver around, you just know that he’s having a grand time playing The Doctor.